What is preterm labor?

 If I have preterm labor, will I have a preterm birth?

-It is difficult for health care providers to predict which women with preterm labor will go on to have preterm birth.
+It is difficult for health care professionals to predict which women with preterm labor will go on to have preterm birth.
 Only about 10% of women with preterm labor will give birth within the next 7 days.
 For about 30% of women, preterm labor stops on its own.

 What happens if my preterm labor continues?